JamesM9/RW-CC/docs/en/face_recognition.md

 ## Introduction

 Recently, face recognition systems have been getting a wider use, the application scope of this technology is really expansive: from regular selfie drones to police drones.
 Everywhere it is being integrated into various devices.
 The recognition process itself is really fascinating, and that's what inspired me to create a project associated with it.
-The purpose of my internship project was to create a simple open source system for face recognition with a Clover quadcopter.
+The purpose of my internship project was to create a simple open source system for face recognition with a droid quadcopter.
 The program takes images from the quadcopter's camera and processes it on a PC.
 Therefore, all other instructions are executed on a PC.

 ## Development